wcp-public-team/microservices-lab/README.md

 ![Resources in Data catagory](./images/DataCloudant.png)

-Click on `Cloudant` and click Next.
+Click on `Cloudant` and click `Next`.
 You will be prompted to select the region in which you want to create the resource.

 ![Select a region](./images/CloudantRegion.png)
+<br><br><br>

-Make sure you select `US South` as the region and click Next.
+Make sure you select `US South` as the region and click `Create`.
 You will see messages that your service is being created and will be taken back to your application details page.
 You can see that now the service is bound to your application and you will see the service credentials for it.

 ![App details with resource](./images/AppDetailsWithResource.png)
+<br><br><br>
 Now you are ready to deploy your app!

-Click on the `Deploy to Cloud` button in the `Deploy your App` tile on the right.
+Click on the `Deploy to Cloud` button in the `Deploy your App` tile.

 ![Deploy your application](./images/DeployAppCloudFoundry.png)